Human Development and Learning

 .
 It is important to meet with an advisor early to make a plan for taking classes.
 Please contact Dr. Jamie Branam Kridler at firstname.lastname@example.org

 The minor in Human Development and Learning (HDAL) consists of 18 credit hours.
 Required courses make up twelve (12) of the credit hours.
 Nine (9) credit hours of the total minor must be Upper Division Courses.

 Minor requirements: 18 credit hours.
-A grade of "C-" or above must be earned inall minor courses.
+A grade of "C-" or above must be earned in all minor courses.
+Minor form here

 * HDAL 2310 - Developmental Psychology

 * HDAL 2320 - Child Psychology OR

 * HDAL 2330 - Adolescent Psychology OR